norachams/Norachams/README.md

 🧗🏻‍♀️ Other than an aspiring computer scientist I am also a rock climber who enjoys spending time outdoors and going on adventures.

-🐱 I also LOVE animals, I have two cats and birds.
-I also really want a monkey haha🙈.
+🐱 I also LOVE animals, I have two cats!

-📬 Please feel free to get in touch with me via email at nchamseddin@gmail.com.
+📬 Feel free to get in touch with me via email at nchamseddin@gmail.com.
 I would love to chat!